asrayg/ScamShield/README.md

    ```

 ScamShield will start listening for incoming calls, transcribe audio in real-time, and analyze the transcriptions for potential scams, displaying the results in the user interface.

-The machine learning model files were too large to upload directly to GitHub, so I compressed the necessary files for easier handling.
-If you would like to review the complete project, you can access all the files at the following link: https://mega.nz/folder/DPJlnByb#DneGrPOGNK0Ii3BivealhQ